clas-web/multisite-csv-importer/readme.md

 ** Required Fields **

-These four fields are required for all posts and pages.
+These four fields are required for all links.

 - _site_ : The slug of the site.
 - _type_ : The type of resource to alter.
 Valid types are: post, page, link